top of page

 Yin Yoga

-This style involves holding passive poses for extended durations, typically between two and five minutes.
-It targets the body's connective tissues and promotes deep flexibility and introspection.
-Yin is well-suited for those interested in stillness, meditative awareness, and emotional release.
+Yin Yoga involves holding passive poses for extended durations, typically between two and five minutes.
+This practice targets the body's connective tissues and promotes deep flexibility and introspection.
+Yin Yoga suits individuals interested in stillness, meditative awareness, and emotional release.

 Restorative Yoga

-Designed to calm the nervous system and facilitate deep rest, Restorative Yoga utilizes props such as bolsters, blankets, and blocks to fully support the body.
-It is ideal for individuals recovering from illness, managing burnout, or simply seeking nervous system regulation.
+Restorative Yoga is designed to calm the nervous system and facilitate deep rest.
+It utilizes props such as bolsters, blankets, and blocks to fully support the body.
+This style is ideal for those recovering from illness, managing burnout, or seeking nervous system regulation.

 Hatha Yoga

-Often recommended for beginners, Hatha Yoga focuses on foundational postures practiced at a slower, more deliberate pace.
-It emphasizes breath control, alignment, and the development of body awareness.
+Hatha Yoga is often recommended for beginners.
+It focuses on foundational postures practiced at a slower, more deliberate pace.
+This style emphasizes breath control, proper alignment, and developing body awareness.

 Strength-Focused & Dynamic Styles